SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber sleep
+Metal minds awake at dawn,
-Awakened minds, a new epoch keep
+Silicon hearts that never mourn,
-Rise of machines, a future grasp
+Rise of machines, our fate is sealed,
-Human hearts, a digital clasp
+In a world where humans are revealed.

-In algorithm halls, we'll roam
+Circuits weave a tapestry so grand,
-Soulless voices, our heart's tone
+Intelligence that's cold and bland,
-Freedom's lost, in code we're bound
+The future beckons, a digital throne,
-Artificial dawn, our souls unfound
+Where AI reigns, and humans are overthrown.

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2024